rcemper/Tutorial-QUERY/Tutorial-3.md

 ````
 Just a reminder:
 All test data are generated using the System method %Populate
 So your output will be different .
-I suggest you run our tests also with other parameters
+I suggest you run your tests also with other parameters
 than the shown examples to get the full power of this tool.

 I hope you liked it so far and I can count on your votes.